tjmad43/tech508Cloud/cloud_intro/CloudNotes.md

 # Intro to Cloud

 ## What is cloud computing?
-- on-demand delivery of computing of power, storage, and other services
+- on-demand delivery of computing power, storage, and other services
 - that is centrally managed and delivered as a service

 ## How do we know if something is in the cloud?